 Here are a few products with different shapes and formulations that you could put out simultaneously.

-In the unlikely event that an accidental poisoning occurs your vet will need to know what TYPE of rat poison was involved as the antidotes for each of the poisons are different.
+In the unlikely event that an accidental poisoning occurs, your vet will need to know what TYPE of rat poison was involved as the antidotes for each of the poisons are different.
+Consult with experts like Rat Relief to know what proper steps to follow and implement.